jokepool710/Ghostnet/docs/ADD_HELPER_SCRIPT.md

 # Add Helper Script + Open / Update the PR

-This guide walks you through adding the helper script (`scripts/show-peer.sh`) to your branch and creating or updating the Pull Request (PR).
+This short guide walks through how to add the helper script (`scripts/show-peer.sh`) and open or update the Pull Request.
-No fluff — just clear, working steps.
+It’s written for quick use — no filler, just what you actually need.

 ---

-## Quick Plan
+## Plan Overview

-1. Fetch the `add-starter-scaffold` branch and create a topic branch.
+1. Pull the latest `add-starter-scaffold` branch
-2. Add `scripts/show-peer.sh` (make it executable) and test it locally.
+2. Add the helper script (`scripts/show-peer.sh`)
-3. Commit and push your changes.
+3. Make it executable and test locally
-4. Create or update the PR.
+4. Commit and push your changes
-5. Add a short README note and checklist.
+5. Create or update the PR

 ---

-## 1. Get the Branch and Update It
+## 1. Pull and Set Up the Branch

 ```bash
 git fetch origin